-In the high tide and low tide chart, we can see that the first low tide was at 4:00 am and the next low tide will be at 4:12 pm.
-The first high tide was at 10:14 am and the next high tide will be at 10:26 pm.
+In the high tide and low tide chart, we can see that the first high tide was at 1:16 am and the next high tide at 1:40 pm.
+The first low tide was at 7:25 am and the next low tide at 7:51 pm.

-The lunar phase is a Waning Crescent.
-Today we have 14 hours and 57 minutes of sun.
-The solar transit is at 12:42 pm and the length of time the moon will be visible will be 15 hours and 3 minutes.
+The lunar phase is a Waxing Crescent.
+Today we had 10 hours and 22 minutes of sun.
+The solar transit was at 11:50 am and the length of time the moon will be visible will be 13 hours and 12 minutes.

-The tidal coefficient today is 68 (average).
-At noon the tidal coefficient increases to 71 to end the day with a tidal coefficient of 73.
-The tide heights today are 0.0 ft, 9.8 ft, 1.0 ft and 10.8 ft.
-We can compare these levels with the maximum high tide recorded in the tide tables for Castine which is of 12.8 ft and a minimum height of -2.3 ft.
+The tidal coefficient today is 91.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 84 to end the day with a tidal coefficient of 78.
+The tide heights today are 11.8 ft, -1.0 ft, 11.8 ft and -1.0 ft.
+We can compare these levels with the maximum high tide recorded in the tide tables for Castine which is of 13.1 ft and a minimum height of -2.3 ft.

-The solunar fishing calendar in Castine tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Castine tells us that today is a bad day for fishing, the fish activity forecast is low, however, this is just a chance so we encourage you to take your rod and try it during solunar periods.
 Please, read more about solunar tables.
 The best times of day for fishing are: